 NAME READY STATUS RESTARTS AGE details-v1-1520924117-48z17 2/2 Running 0 6m productpage-v1-560495357-jk1lz 2/2 Running 0 6m ratings-v1-734492171-rnr5l 2/2 Running 0 6m reviews-v1-874083890-f0qf0 2/2 Running 0 6m reviews-v2-1343845940-b34q5 2/2 Running 0 6m reviews-v3-1813607990-8ch52 2/2 Running 0 6m

 Finally, define the ingress gateway routing for the application:

 To see if the BookInfo application is working, you need to send traffic to the ingress gateway.

-If you installed Anthos Service Mesh on GKE on-prem, get the external IP address for the ingress gateway that you configured after installing Anthos Service Mesh
+If you installed Anthos Service Mesh on Anthos clusters on VMware, get the external IP address for the ingress gateway that you configured after installing Anthos Service Mesh

 If you installed Anthos Service Mesh on GKE, get the external IP address of the ingress gateway as follows:

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE istio-ingressgateway LoadBalancer 10.19.247.233 22.214.171.124 80:31380/TCP,443:31390/TCP,31400:31400/TCP 27m

 In this example, the IP address of the ingress service is